LWhiteF/LewisPortfolio/Crypto project/Overview.md

 ![alt text](https://github.com/LWhiteF/LewisPortfolio/blob/2ac21a817198c30b12d76b02f0c2ec3f2018a855/Crypto%20project/Results/8.JPG)<br>

 ### Visualisations
-To help visualise how closely these prices correlate, I took the data into R to generate graphs for Bitcoin and Ethereum
+To help visualise how closely these prices correlate, I took the data into R to generate graphs for Bitcoin and Ethereum for one year.
+As we can see, the shape of the closing price graphs for Bitcoin and Ethereum are extremely close, rising and falling in price in approximatly the same place.

 ```R
 library(tidyverse)